 For most consumers, banking is second nature.
 Checking accounts, savings accounts, and other products and services through banks and credit unions are used every day.
 However, if you are new to banking, it can be a confusing and intimidating topic.
 Teenagers, those who are new to the U.S., or even unbanked Americans who are part of underserved communities may not know the basics of banking.
+Our credit counseling advice is to take the time to learn them.
 We’ll explain everything you need to know about why it’s important to have a bank account, how to open one, and how to choose between a bank vs. a credit union.

 Basics of Banking